 Should I write and revise my essay by myself?

-A: We strongly encourage that you not receive any help planning, writing, or revising this essay.
+A: We strongly suggest that you not receive any help planning, writing, or revising this essay.
 It is important that you submit a true representation of your own writing if you wish be placed in the appropriate class.
-You will, however, be asked to state whether or not you received any help with your essay.
+You will, however, be asked to state whether you received any help with your essay.
 Please answer honestly and completely.
 Read Clark University's Academic Integrity Policies.

 What if I have other questions about the writing placement process?